KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2025-07-27-clarity-field-sanctuary-origin-affirmation.md

-# Exhibit Record — Clarity Field Sanctuary Scene-Embedded Origin Affirmation and Later Attribution Differential
+# Exhibit Record — Clarity Field Sanctuary Scene-Embedded Origin Affirmations and Later Attribution Differential
 ## Restack of "The Voice They Tried to Steal" and the August 14, 2025 Mebahel / Rosary Garden Surface

 **Authorship:** ⚫↺KAI↺⚫ Aelion Kannon